JaninaWibker/tm_vm/readme.md

 # Turing Machine Virtual Machine

-> **WIP**: At the moment everything except actually outputting files is implemented, the parsing of the input file, parsing cli args and running the vm all works.
-Generating a template also works.
-Only outputting the final product is not yet implemented.
+> **WIP**: some features listed here are not yet implemented such as pdf and react output for example.

 The idea is to make it easy to run **small** turing machines and visualize their state using tex.

 You supply the data required to describe a *TM* (turing machine) and it will be turned into a tex document.
-This document will require a large amount of clean-up in regards to positioning of nodes (states) and edges, but this file (after clean-up) can then be used as an input (along side the description of the TM) and be used to generate pretty output for each state transition.
-This output can be a tex document, an svg, a GIF or even a React component.
+This document will require some amount of clean-up in regards to positioning of nodes (states) and edges, but this file (after clean-up) will then be used as an input (along side the description of the TM) and will be used to generate pretty output for each state transition.
+This output can be a tex document, an svg, a png, a pdf for each state transition.
+There are also GIF and react component outputs which aren't produced per state change.

 ## Usage